 In 1857, the Sisters of St. Joseph opened the doors to the House of Providence on Power Street in downtown Toronto at what is now the Don Valley Parkway exit to Adelaide and Richmond Streets.
 At its peak, it provided accommodation for 700 elderly residents and orphans, people who were among the most vulnerable in society.

 The House of Providence continued to care for orphans, widows, immigrants and the homeless until it moved to its present site in 1962 – a former farm owned by the Sisters of St. Joseph at the corner of Warden Avenue and St. Clair Avenue East.
 At this time, the focus of care changed to residential care for the elderly and sick and the name was changed to Providence Villa and Hospital.

 As the needs of the community continued to change and evolve so too did we, and in 1990 the name was changed again to Providence Centre, to better reflect the diversity of services that were being offered to not only residents and patients, but also to people in the community.

 The Sisters of St. Joseph sponsored Providence Centre until 1998.
 At that time, Catholic Health Sponsors of Ontario was entrusted with continuing their legacy of caring by assuming the sponsorship of Providence.

 Another chapter in the facility’s history began in 2004, when the name was changed to Providence Healthcare.

-Providence celebrated 150 years of providing a culture of community, compassion and innovation in care in 2007.
+In 2017, Providence also celebrated 160 years of providing a culture of community, compassion and innovation in care.

 From the original House of Providence in downtown Toronto to the sprawling site it is today, our organization has both endured and thrived as a result of our ability to adapt to the changing needs of society.